-(a)The Vice-President and Provost, or the Academic Board, shall declare when a disruption of the academic program has occurred.
-The Provost shall take steps to inform the University community at large of the changes to be implemented, and will report to the Committee on Academic Policy and Programs regarding the implementation of the procedures and changes to the status of the academic programs. (b)Individual instructors or multi-section coordinators responsible for courses that are disrupted shall determine, as the disruption proceeds, whether any changes to classroom procedures are needed to complete the course.
+(a) The Vice-President and Provost, or the Academic Board, shall declare when a disruption of the academic program has occurred.
+The Provost shall take steps to inform the University community at large of the changes to be implemented, and will report to the Committee on Academic Policy and Programs regarding the implementation of the procedures and changes to the status of the academic programs.

-(c)Changes to the classroom procedures should, where possible, first be discussed with students prior to the class in which a vote of the students present on the proposed changes is to be taken.
-Changes agreed upon by consensus should be forwarded to the department or division with a report on the attendance at the class

-(d)Where consensus on changes has not been arrived at, or where a vote is not feasible, the instructor, after class discussion, will provide the division head or chair of the department in multi-departmental faculties, with his or her recommendation, along with the results of any classroom votes.
-The chair or division head shall then make a decision.

-(e)Where classes are not able to convene, the instructor, with the prior approval of the chair in multi-departmental faculties of the division head, shall make changes deemed necessary to the classroom procedures.
+- (b)Individual instructors or multi-section coordinators responsible for courses that are disrupted shall determine, as the disruption proceeds, whether any changes to classroom procedures are needed to complete the course. - (c)Changes to the classroom procedures should, where possible, first be discussed with students prior to the class in which a vote of the students present on the proposed changes is to be taken.
+Changes agreed upon by consensus should be forwarded to the department or division with a report on the attendance at the class - (d)Where consensus on changes has not been arrived at, or where a vote is not feasible, the instructor, after class discussion, will provide the division head or chair of the department in multi-departmental faculties, with his or her recommendation, along with the results of any classroom votes.
+The chair or division head shall then make a decision. - (e)Where classes are not able to convene, the instructor, with the prior approval of the chair in multi-departmental faculties of the division head, shall make changes deemed necessary to the classroom procedures.
 In the absence of the instructor such changes will be made by the divisional head and require the approval of the Provost.
 Where courses are to be cancelled, approval of the division council is required.
-If the divisional council cannot meet, approval of the division head, or in the absence of the division head, the approval of the Provost is required. (f) Students must be informed of changes to classroom procedures.
-This may be done by circulating in writing to the class, posting in the
+If the divisional council cannot meet, approval of the division head, or in the absence of the division head, the approval of the Provost is required. - (f) Students must be informed of changes to classroom procedures.

-(f) Students must be informed of changes to classroom procedures.
 This may be done by circulating in writing to the class, posting in the departmental and faculty offices, reporting to the divisional council, as well as listing in the campus press.
-Should classes resume students must be informed, at class, of any changes made during the disruption.

-(g)Where a declared disruption occurs in a specific course after the last date to drop courses for the academic term or session, students who do not wish to complete the course(s) during the term or session may, prior to the last day of classes, withdraw without academic penalty.
-Students who withdraw from a course prior to the last day of classes as a result of declared disruption in that course shall receive full refund of the course tuition fee.

-(h)Where students have not attended classes that are meeting, they nonetheless remain responsible for the course work and meeting course requirements.
-However, where possible, reasonable extension of deadlines for the course requirements, provision of make-up tests shall be made and reasonable alternative access to material covered should be provided.

-(i) A student who considers that disruption has unreasonably affected his or her grade in a course may appeal the grade following the procedures as set out in each division.
+Should classes resume students must be informed, at class, of any changes made during the disruption. - (g)Where a declared disruption occurs in a specific course after the last date to drop courses for the academic term or session, students who do not wish to complete the course(s) during the term or session may, prior to the last day of classes, withdraw without academic penalty.
+Students who withdraw from a course prior to the last day of classes as a result of declared disruption in that course shall receive full refund of the course tuition fee. - (h)Where students have not attended classes that are meeting, they nonetheless remain responsible for the course work and meeting course requirements.
+However, where possible, reasonable extension of deadlines for the course requirements, provision of make-up tests shall be made and reasonable alternative access to material covered should be provided. - (i) A student who considers that disruption has unreasonably affected his or her grade in a course may appeal the grade following the procedures as set out in each division.
 If the petition is approved, the student's original grade will be replaced by either an assessed grade or by a grade of CR/NCR, or as deemed appropriate in the particular circumstances.